What Is a Digital Experience Platform? DXP vs CMS vs WEM

 As digital became a major facet of brands, new customer channels popped up, and cross-departmental collaboration began to rely on sharing digital information, WEM emerged.

-These systems introduced rule-based personalization to the online experience, and gave the ability to collect user behavior, define personas, and create and provide unique content to the targeted audience.
+These systems introduced rule-based personalization to the online experience, and gave the ability to collect user behavior, define personas, and create and deliver unique content to the targeted audience.

 Most importantly, WEMs allow companies to share content, data, logic, and other elements across channels consistently.